Al-Nasir Muhammad: Death

 After a short while, the Sultan's room became quiet until the doctor approached him and learned that the Sultan had died.
 He told those in the room that the Sultan of Egypt, al-Nasir Mahammad bin Qalawun, had died at the age of 58 years.

 Wailing and crying spread throughout the room, and the judges started throwing their turbans on the ground, and the princes, along with the women, fainted and fell to the ground.
-That day was sad for the entire Egyptian nation.
-Sultan al-Nasir Mahammad bin Qalawun was the greatest Egyptian sultan known to history and the Egyptians, and the sultan whom his people loved the most.
-He and the Egyptian people had a strange relationship that made the Egyptian people revolt many times in order to support him at the beginning of his reign when he was young when he was controlled by senior emirs.
+That day was sad for the entire nation, since Sultan al-Nasir Mahammad bin Qalawun was the greatest Egyptian sultan known to history, and the sultan whom his people loved the most.
+The Egyptian people revolted many times in order to support him at the beginning of his reign when he was young and controlled by senior emirs.
+This indicates that the sultan was well-liked among the people.

 Sultan al-Nasir Mahammad ibn Qalawun died, who left Egypt while it was at one of its greatest geographical extent throughout its history.
 The borders of the sultanate at the time of his death were from the gates of Baghdad in the east to the gates of Tunisia in the west and from central Anatolia (Turkey) in the north to the south of Sudan in the south.

 Sultan al-Nasir Mahammad died leaving behind an Egyptian renaissance in all fields, whether economic, social, cultural, artistic, military or political.
 Most of the Egyptian people during his reign lived a dignified and luxurious life because of his great economic projects and decisions most notably the al-Ruk al-Nasiri and dropping excise duties, i.e. dropping taxes.
 Sultan al-Nasir Mahammad died leaving an urban renaissance.
 A mighty feat represented in his construction of 89 mosques (jamie), 73 schools, 33 mosques (masjid), 25 zawiyas, 22 khanqahs, 22 ribats, and five bimaristans (hospitals).

 al-Nasir Mahammad died after ruling Egypt for 42 years.
 They were among the greatest periods of the Egyptian nation throughout its long history, so he left Egypt while it was considered one of the strongest and largest countries in the world at the time of his death.